mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

 So, I signed up for Google AdSense and have had a great experience so far.
 The key differences are:

-* I control placement of the ads, unlike the previous ad partner who automatically crammed ads into any open space they could find.
+* I control placement of the ads
+  * The previous ad partner automatically crammed ads into any open space they could find.
+  * By choosing placement manually, I prevent the ads from ruining the user experience.
-* I can review ads to ensure that my users never see ads that are spammy or masquerade as features of my site (e.g., ads that [insert a fake "Print" button](/images/retrospectives/2019/07/isitketo-ads.png)).
+* I can review ads to ensure that my users never see ads that are spammy or masquerade as features of my site.
+  * e.g., ads that [insert a fake "Print" button](/images/retrospectives/2019/07/isitketo-ads.png)

 {% include image.html file="adsense-ads.jpg" alt="Screenshot of Is It Keto after adding AdSense ads"  max_width="600px" class="img-border" img_link="true" fig_caption="Is It Keto with ads from Google AdSense and Amazon Affiliate Program" %}